“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “I’ve glanced her dissertations, as have you,” Dag said, dismissive.
 “I’ve no bias against bizaki rising above the routine, but their expositions lack the objectivity to substantiate principle in fields of science and medicine.”

 Sofita smiled.
-“You suggest that being a bizzie renders CM Dag incapable of detaching her feelings from what must always be an impartial viewpoint?”
+“You suggest that being a bizzie renders CM Dag incapable of detaching her feelings from what must always be impartial viewpoints?”

 “A theory not exclusive to me,” Dag defended with a smirk.
 “Laxum emphasized such in proving her emotionally unfit.”